dedoai/ddai-web-site/content/en/token.md

 ## Empowerment through Tokenization

-With the dedoAI token, we introduce a novel approach to valuing and trading data.
+With the DEDO token, we introduce a novel approach to valuing and trading data.
 Data producers are rewarded with tokens that represent real economic value, providing an incentive to contribute high-quality data.
 This tokenization of data assets is a game-changer, making data exchange more dynamic and participatory.

 ## Smart Contracts for Smart Data